SizheAn/MARS/README.md

 # MARS
 **MARS: mmWave-based Assistive Rehabilitation System for Smart Healthcare**

 _**This article appears as part of the ESWEEK-TECS special issue and will be presented in the International Conference on Hardware/Software Codesign and System Synthesis (CODES+ISSS), 2021.
-The proper publication information will be updated later.**_
+The proper publication information is in the reference section.**_

 The figure below shows ten different movements we evaluate in our dataset.